Shotgunosine/shotgunosine.github.io/README.md

     └── js
 ```

 (2) Modify the content of each section, which corresponds to `contents/*.md`.
 If you search for TOKUM you should find all the things that need to be changed.
 Refer to [markdown guides](https://www.markdownguide.org/) for formatting.
+You can see an example of how to embed an image [here](https://github.com/Shotgunosine/shotgunosine.github.io/blob/bdf2170d70a49d5066e6566863c457ea1acb7216/contents/leadership.md?plain=1#L1)

+(3) If you want to have different sections, you'll need to edit [this part of index.html](https://github.com/Shotgunosine/shotgunosine.github.io/blob/fb0b8c020c223f686c2312ab1bcfecd7b3d73c8a/index.html#L97-L113), [this line of the script](https://github.com/Shotgunosine/shotgunosine.github.io/blob/fb0b8c020c223f686c2312ab1bcfecd7b3d73c8a/static/js/scripts.js#L5), and add the appropriatly named markdown file to the contents directory.

 (3) Adjust the title, copyright information, and other text of the website in `contents/config.yml`